rfj82982/opensbli/INSTALL.md

 ```
 $ source SetUpOSBLI.sh ENV /path/to/root/HDF5 /path/to/root/OPS
 ```
-with the caveat that the OPS has been built using the same HDF5.
+with the caveat that the OPS has to be built with the same HDF5.